CamerAllan/ccallan/public/content/posts/what-is-this.md

 id: new-blog
 date: 4/8/20
 title: Typing from home
-description: Gather round - not too close though!
-I've started a blog.
+description: If you can't get out of your house, get out of your comfort zone - I've started a blog.
 live: true
 tags: [personal]
 ---

 We're staring down the barrel of a long time indoors.

-This alone is a horrifying thought for some, even before considering the dangers of COVID-19.
-I'm one of the lucky ones - my hobbies and interests lend themselves pretty well to staying indoors!
-I know others who'll wrestle with this confinement far more than myself.
+This alone is a horrifying thought for some, before considering the dangers of COVID-19.
+I'm one of the lucky ones - my hobbies and interests (read: computers) lend themselves pretty well to staying indoors!
+I know others who'll wrestle with their personal quarantine far more than myself.

-Having said that, it seemed healthy to set myself a challenge of doing something different - not least to stop the days from blurring into each other.
+Having said that, it seems wise to start doing something a bit different - not least to stop the days from blurring into each other.

+## So I got thinking

 > *'Maybe I should start a blog'*

-I've never been a particularly good writer.
-That's not to say I think I'm *bad* at writing, but I don't consider it one of my strengths.
-So, you might wonder - *why on earth are you starting a blog*?
-Well, I've put some thought into that:
+I've never been someone who writes for fun.
+Up until now, I've only taken the time to put pen to paper when it's been necessary - for coursework and exams.
+Given that all my writing so far has been under these circumstances, I thought I'd better give it another go.

+So, after thinking for a while I decided this might not be a horrendous idea, for a few reasons:

 ### Accountability

-When it comes to starting new projects, I have a persistence issue.
-I get very excited and pour all of my free time into it, then within a week or two I'm settling for the fact that I could *probably* get it done if I had the motivation.
+When it comes to starting a new project, I have a problem with persistence.
+As soon as I get to the point where I believe I could successfully bring something to completion, I lose interest.
+It's as though knowing I can do it is enough.

-I have a theory that if I publicly host progress on these projects, I'll be less likely to give up on them early.
+I hope that if keep a public log of my progress on these projects, I'll be more likely to see them through.

-### Confidence
+### Style

 I don't know about you, but I don't have to think about the way I speak - it just happens.
 Sadly I can't say the same for my writing.
-Hopefully, developing a style I'm comfortable with will allow me to focus on the *content* of these posts rather than their *phrasing*.
+If all goes to plan, I'll develop a style I'm comfortable with, allowing me to focus on the *content* of these posts rather than their *phrasing*.

 ### Reflection

-It's quickly become clear that looking after our mental wellbeing is going to be a key part of getting through the pandemic.
+It has quickly become clear that looking after our mental wellbeing is going to be a key part of getting through this pandemic.
 Along this vein, I've always found that writing my thoughts down helps me to compartmentalize them.
 If there's a time to turn this bit of mental housekeeping into a habit, surely it's now!

-### Pleasure

-Finally, there's a part of me that knows this blog is just an excuse to build a pretty website for myself. *Hopefully the other parts of me won't find out*.

-## That's it for now

-If you know me (Given we're at an early stage in my meteoric rise to stardom I suspect you do), you'll know that this is a weird thing for me to do!
-I encourage you to do something that's weird for you, too.
-Maybe that's picking up running, learning a language or starting a blog!
-Or perhaps it's something entirely unproductive - there's no harm in shaking things up.
+## What's next

+It's taken me about as long to write this as it did to build the site it's hosted on - but I'm enjoying the process of reframing writing from being a chore to a hobby.

+I hope I'll be able to get out a couple of longer posts every month, maybe with some smaller bits and bobs in between.

+See you next time!